Religious Education

 What we believe for our curriculum

-At Birchwood Primary School we believe that Religious Education provides an opportunity to celebrate and foster awareness of the differences within our school and the wider world.
-It is a subject that celebrates diversity and challenges stereotypes.
+At Birchwood Primary, Religious Education helps pupils understand and celebrate differences in our school and the wider world.
+It promotes diversity and challenges stereotypes.

 RE is taught in accordance with the aims of the Suffolk Agreed Syllabus.
 Particularly relevant to our school is the aim which states:

-At Birchwood we know that children learn best when the curriculum is well sequenced to enable revisiting of core knowledge, skills and understanding to deepen conceptual awareness before demanding application across the whole curriculum.
-Please see the RE Progression of Skills documents, which outline how the key skills are developed, revisited, assessed and built upon during Reception to Year 6.
+At Birchwood, we believe children learn best when the curriculum builds step by step, revisiting key skills to deepen understanding before applying them across subjects.
+The RE Progression of Skills documents show how these skills are developed and assessed from Reception to Year 6.

 Legal Requirements